KSP-KOS/KOS/doc/source/general/skid.rst

 * Attack = 0.0s
 * Decay = 0.0s
 * Sustain = 1.0
-* Release = 0.0s
+* Release = 0.1s

-This produces a sound that will suddenly start and suddenly stop in a very artificial sounding way.
+This produces a sound that will suddenly start but ever so slightly fade at the end rather than dropping off immediately.
+There is just enough of a Release time to make the listener hear the sound as slightly less harsh than a fast cutoff would sound.

 It is possible to make the chip describe different shaped envelopes by using degenerate values for some of these settings.
 For some examples: